DIGITAL MYXOID CYST

 Scraping the cyst off (curettage).

-Finding the point of leakage of fluid from the joint by injection of dye into the joint, and then closing that leak (usually performed by orthopaedic surgeons).
+Finding the point of leakage of fluid from the joint by injection of dye into the joint, and then closing that leak (this may be performed by orthopaedic, plastic or hand surgeons).

 Where can I get more information about digital myxoid cysts?